Abortion rights advocates sue Texas over 6-week abortion ban

 “If this oppressive law takes effect, it will decimate abortion access in Texas-and that’s exactly what it is designed to do,” Nancy Northup, president of the Center for Reproductive Rights, said in a statement.

-"We're confident in the innovative and carefully drafted nature of the Texas heartbeat act that it will be upheld and go into effect in September," Texas Right to Life's senior legislative associate Rebecca Parma said.
-The anti-abortion advocacy group's East Chapter director is named as a defendant in the suit.
+“We’re confident in the innovative and carefully drafted nature of the Texas heartbeat act that it will be upheld and go into effect in September,” said Rebecca Parma, senior legislative associate for Texas Right to Life, another state anti-abortion group.

 Governor Greg Abbott signed the bill and celebrated its passage in a video posted on Facebook.